What is the yardstick to know how capable a candidate is to a certain profession?

 3. Promotion interview:

-This is for an employee of the company seeking a higher position for career enhancement purpose.
+This is for an employee of the company seeking a higher position for career enhancement purposes.

-When employees are called and their problems and solutions are discussed within the organization, such meeting type interviews are called counseling interviews.
+When employees are called and their problems and solutions are discussed within the organization, such meeting type interviews are called counselling interviews.

 5. Disciplinary interview:

 Here an individual or number of employees or sometimes the employee union is interviewed for their misconduct or non-performance.
 This is more sort of a meeting between the manager and the employees to get the problem resolved.

 The interviewee here has to persuade the interviewer to accept his point of view as in case of an employee persuading his manager to implement some changes in the policy or a sales manager persisting on selling a product.

 Example: Interviews in mid-level managerial posts

 Guidelines for Effective Interviewing: